 - Upgrading your workspace?
 These are the best 4K monitors

-The best standing desks and sit-stand desks
+Best standing desks & sit-stand desks ranking 2023

 A reliable all-rounder for a decent price, the electric-powered Flexispot Adjustable Standing Desk Pro E7 is our current pick for best standing desk.
 Once assembled – admittedly a bit of a faff – the build quality is sturdy and well constructed.
 It can be adjusted between 58 and 123cm, which will suit pretty much everyone, the motor works reliably, and the ability to save specific heights is a handy bonus.
 There are a range of finishes, both for the desktop and the frame, which gives you the chance to pick something that fits with your office decor.
 Head to our Flexispot Adjustable Standing Desk Pro E7 review to find out more of what we thought.